 Setup your terminal so that it makes a sound with each keystroke, to help you notice if a customer is pressing to many keys.
-Customers who press more keys then expected during a transaction may be trying to access the terminal menu, key in their card numbers, or issue themselves a refund.
-Again, check the receipt once the transaction is complete and if the transaction type and amount are incorrect, void the transaction.
+Customers who press more keys than expected during a transaction may be trying to access the terminal menu, key in their card numbers, or issue themselves a refund.
+Again, check the receipt once the transaction is complete and if the transaction type and amount are incorrect, reverse the transaction.

 Ensure you have Supervisor Passwords on your Terminals

 Having a custom password, instead of the default password that the terminal came with, is a good way to ensure only authorized users have access to the menu and the different transaction types.
 This is a good way to prevent employees from refunding transactions without permission, and fraudsters from being able to access your terminal’s menu.

 What if You Think a Transaction Might be Fraudulent?

 If you find yourself questioning the legitimacy of a transaction for any of the reasons we mentioned above, you can cancel the transaction by running a reversal before the batch settles to prevent the transaction from being processed.
 The reversal will also prevent your business from being charged the processing fees for that transaction.